MichaelMilstead/react-speech-visualizer/README.md

 - `dotSize` (number): The size of each dot in the grid.
 Default is 2px width and height.
 - `gridSideLength` (number): The number of dots along one side of the grid, where the grid is a square.
 Default is 25.
 - `paused` (boolean): Whether the audio is paused.
 An initial value of 'false' will act like 'autoplay'.
 Default is false.
+- `sensitivity` (number): The sensitivity of the visualization.
+Specifically, the color intensity of each dot is the decibel value of its assigned frequency multiplied by this value.
+Higher sensitivity shows brighter colors.
+Default is 90.

 ## Issues and Feature Requests